krishnaadvaitsripada/Nostalgic-Mirror-Web-App/README.md

 # Nostalgic Mirror (UofTHacks 11)

 ### Inspiration
 Our inspiration originated from the aspiration to offer users a time-travel experience, enabling them to journey into their past.
-Recognizing the innate human inclination to cherish and revisit cherished memories, we pondered the idea of crafting a magical mirror.
-This mirror serves as a portal to the past, inviting users to relive those precious moments in a captivating and nostalgic manner.
+Recognizing the innate human inclination to cherish and revisit cherished memories, we came up with the idea of designing a magical mirror.
+This mirror serves as a portal to the past, inviting users to relive those precious moments in a nostalgic manner.

 ### What it does
-The web app immerses users in a virtual mirror (screen) that dynamically showcases their memories through a display of their pictures.
+A virtual mirror software with a webcam that waits for people to walk in front of it, then show them nostalgic memories of them together from their uploaded photo albums through a web app.
+It uses facial recognition to identify people standing in front of the mirror, then search for their faces on their uploaded albums.

 ### How we built it
+- **Mirror:** Python, pygame, OpenCV and DeepFace libraries
 - **Frontend:** Crafted using HTML, CSS, and React.js.
 - **Backend:** Developed with Flask (Python).
 - **Database:** Utilized MongoDB.
-- **Other Frameworks:** Implemented OpenCV.

 ### Challenges we ran into
 - **Facial Recognition:** Faced challenges in achieving accurate facial recognition using OpenCV, encountering low accuracy and requiring extensive troubleshooting.